FIDEScommunity/CompanyPassport/functional/README.md

 ![](../assets/High-level-roles-APIs.svg)
 [Plant UML source](../assets/High-level-roles-APIs.puml)

+> Legend:
+>
+> - KMS: Key Management System.
+This component is responsible for importing, generating and optionally exporting
+    cryptographic keys, which are typically asymmetrical using a private and public Key.
+The KMS also can generate signatures
+    and perform encryption using these key, reason for this typical coupling is that some keys are protected by hardware and often cannot be exported.
+The KMS should support Json Web Keys (JWKs).
+> - DID: Decentralized Identifier Management.
+This optional component provides DID resolution as well as management (
+    create, update, delete) of services, keys and the full DID.
+DIDs are used to bind 0 or more public keys to a persistent identifier amongst others.
+> - Auth:

 ## ARF

 We take the ARF as a starting point, meaning Identity Wallet use cases for (Q)EAA must be supported.
 This does not